 The rookies that are added to the program are obtained through three different methods: Balldude Camp, Giants Community Fund Charity Auctions, and Online Nominations.

 The first "charitable way" to try to become a Balldude or Balldudette is by participating in one of the Giants Community Fund's special fundraising events called Balldude Camp.
-Balldude Camp is an annual event which takes place in May, June or July.
-This is a fun 2-hour "fantasy camp" here on the field at AT&T Park that gives attendees the chance to show their skills and personality as they practice fielding and hitting and answer Giants trivia.
-Someone from camp could be a candidate to join our Balldude/Balldudette roster later that season.
-Giants alumni also attend and serve as "celebrity scouts" during the camp.
+Balldude Camp is an annual event which takes place early each season.
+This is a fun 2-hour "fantasy camp" here on the field at Oracle Park that gives attendees the chance to show their skills and personality as they practice fielding and hitting and answer Giants trivia.
+Two people from the camp are chosen to be "real" Balldudes for one future game.
+Participants must be 21 or older.
+The ticket price for Balldude Camp (which is a donation to the Giants Community Fund) is $500.
 Family and friends are welcome to come to cheer from the stands!

 Giants Community Fund Charity Auctions

 The other charitable way to vie for the position is by bidding on it in one of the Giants Community Fund auctions.